Piran Karst And Coast, Slovenia Travel Guide

 Piran's pedestrian-friendly old town allows for intimate discovery of charming spots, squares, plus picturesque scenery at your own pace.

-Walk to all places within Piran's old town.
+Walk everywhere within Piran'the historic district.
 Use the free shuttle bus if arriving by car.
-Local bus service is convenient for nearby towns like Portorož, Izola, or Koper.
-Consider a day pass for multiple bus trips.
+Local bus service is handy for nearby towns like Portorož, Izola, or Koper.
+Consider a day pass for numerous bus trips.